Using SQL

 4

-SQL allows you to specify WHERE conditions which control what information is returned.
-The WHERE clause, states the qualifying conditions for a query.
-Multiple conditions can be joined by the AND and OR clauses, optionally surrounded by (parentheses) to group them.
-Only the records that satisfy the specified criteria are returned by the query.
+SQL allows you to specify WHERE conditions to control which records are returned.
+The WHERE clause defines the qualifying criteria for a query.
+Multiple conditions can be combined using the AND and OR operators, with optional parentheses to group expressions.
+Only rows that meet the specified conditions are included in the results.

-Assume that we wanted a list of countries which use US Dollars as their national currency.
-The international code for US Dollars is "USD" so the SQL would be modified to appear as follows:
+For example, suppose we want a list of countries that use US Dollars as their national currency.
+The international code for US Dollars is USD, so the SQL query would be modified as follows:

 SELECT [Country Code] as [Item],